milvus-io/milvus/internal/streamingnode/server/wal/RAEDME.md

 # WAL

 `wal` package is the basic defination of wal interface of milvus streamingnode.
+`wal` use `github.com/milvus-io/milvus/pkg/streaming/walimpls` to implement the final wal service.

 ## Project arrangement

+- `wal`
     - `/`: only define exposed interfaces.
+    - `/adaptor/`: adaptors to implement `wal` interface from `walimpls` interface
+    - `/utility/`: A utility code for common logic or data structure.
+- `github.com/milvus-io/milvus/pkg/streaming/walimpls`
-- `/walimpls/`: define the underlying message system interfaces need to be implemented.
+    - `/`: define the underlying message system interfaces need to be implemented.
     - `/registry/`: A static lifetime registry to regsiter new implementation for inverting dependency.
-- `/adaptor/`: adaptors to implement `wal` interface from `walimpls` interface
     - `/helper/`: A utility used to help developer to implement `walimpls` conveniently.
-- `/utility/`: A utility code for common logic or data structure.
+    - `/impls/`: A official implemented walimpls sets.

 ## Lifetime Of Interfaces